Leytoncito/IS_Prokka_Panaroo/README.md

  done
  ```

-The metadata was retrieved from [NCBI pathogens](https://www.ncbi.nlm.nih.gov/pathogens//isolates/#taxgroup_name:%22Corynebacterium%20striatum%22), then with a bit of R code, we have input the information to each previously downloaded genome.
+The metadata was retrieved from [NCBI pathogens](https://www.ncbi.nlm.nih.gov/pathogens//isolates/#taxgroup_name:%22Corynebacterium%20striatum%22), then with R code, we enter the information for each previously downloaded genome.

 ```
 for f in *.fna; do echo ${f%%.fna}; done > genomas.txt